-I read a lot about the exotic fruits on Madeira and I could not wait to try them.
-I also made my own bucket list, which consisted among others of: Porto Moniz and the natural swimming pools, St. Lawrence Peninsula, the capital -Funchal, and primarily the Santa Maria Street and its colourful doors, Farmer’s Market and numerous botanical gardens/parks.
+I read a lot about the exotic fruits on Madeira, and I could not wait to try them.
+I also made my own bucket list, which consisted among others of: Porto Moniz and the natural swimming pools, Ponta de São Lourenço, the capital -Funchal, and primarily the Santa Maria Street and its colorful doors, Farmer’s Market and numerous botanical gardens/parks.

 SYTM: And – did Madeira Island meet your expectations?